grape-oauth2/grape_oauth2/README.md

 _In progress_:

-- Authorization Code Flow
+- Authorization Code Flow (partially implemented)
 - Access Grants
 - Implicit Grant

 ## Documentation valid for `master` branch

-Please check the documentation for the version of `GrapOAuth2` you are using in: https://github.com/nbulaj/grape_oauth2/releases
+Please check the documentation for the version of `Grape::OAuth2` you are using in: https://github.com/nbulaj/grape_oauth2/releases

 - See the [Wiki](https://github.com/nbulaj/grape_oauth2/wiki)